stevehemingway/stevehemingway.github.io/content/Trading/November/4_november.md

 But it seems that US voters are not so easily persuaded by TV advertising.
 Good for them.

+It looks as though the Senate will remain R and Congress D, which will mean that radical bills from either side will be harder to pass.

 As of when I finished, the race was still undecided.
 Of course, a race between a pair of geriatrics was never going to be that fast.

 # Wrap